wingsuit-designsystem/wingsuit/docs/src/pages/configurations/details/index.md

 ## Details
 ### Apps
-Each app has five properties.
+Each app is configurable by following properties:
 * `type` the type of the app.
 * `path` the path to the app.
 * `cssMode` extract CSS or not.